How to Get Started

 2Install locally

-Install the SpecLogician package locally so your workspace can build models, discover artifacts, and run analysis.
+Install SpecLogician locally — the script sets up uv and Python automatically so your workspace can build models, discover artifacts, and run analysis.

 3Install the extension